-Whether participants completed the hi-demand antisaccade task or the lo-demand prosaccade task had no impact on subsequent symmetry span scores.
-Indeed, antisaccade participants were actually slightly more accurate on the span task (M = 74.3%, SD = 12.1) than prosaccade participants (M = 69.2%, SD = 17.3), though the difference was not significant, t(46)= -1..17, p = .25, d = -0.35.
-As in Experiment 5, participants had much more difficulty with the antisaccade task than the prosaccade task: Antisaccade participants correctly identified only 64.19% of the targets (SEM = 3.60%), while prosaccade participants identified 92.19% (SEM =

-1.90%), t(43) = 6.60, p < .001 (note that saccade data for 3 participants was lost due to a computer backup error).
+Whether participants completed the high-demand antisaccade task or the low-demand prosaccade task had no impact on subsequent symmetry span scores.
+Indeed, antisaccade participants were actually slightly more accurate on the span task (M=74.3%, SD=12.1) than were prosaccade participants (M=69.2%, SD=17.3), though the difference was not significant, t(46)=-1.17, p=.25, d=-0.35.
+As in Experiment 5, participants had much more difficulty with the antisaccade task than the prosaccade task: Antisaccade participants correctly identified only 64.19% of the targets (SEM=3.60%), while prosaccade participants identified 92.19% (SEM=1.90%), t(43)=6.60, p<.001 (note that saccade data for three participants were lost due to a computer backup error).

-The fact that the highly spatial antisaccade had no impact on the spatial symmetry span speaks against a modified version of depletion theory wherein domain specific verbal and spatial resources are vulnerable to depletion.
-That is, the processes underlying complex span, whether they are domain general or domain specific, do not suffer from resource depletion under the conditions tested here.
+The fact that the highly spatial antisaccade task had no impact on the spatial symmetry span task speaks against a modified version of depletion theory wherein domain-specific verbal and spatial resources are vulnerable to depletion.
+That is, the processes underlying complex span, whether they are domain general or domain specific, do not suffer from resource depletion under the conditions that we tested.